Overview

 Software Apps

-Install Arduino IDE on Raspberry Pi
+How to install Arduino IDE on Raspberry Pi ?

 Follow these steps to install Arduino IDE:

-First Step: Download the software from the Arduino website
+Step 1 : Download the software from the Arduino website

 https://www.arduino.cc/en/Main/Software